Visyond/website-hugo/site/content/solutions/financial-modeling-software.md

     descr: "**Automate and carry out, in minutes, analyses that used to take hours or days to prepare,** without accidentally changing your collaborators’ work or transferring data among multiple tools.\r<br><br>**Empower collaborators to contribute their own analyses in self-service mode,** without long manual setups and in the same environment where you carry out calculations and create visualizations."
     files:
       - alt: >-
-          Compare Scenarios (Scenario Analysis) in a Few Clicks in Visyond
+          Financial Modeling Software - Compare Scenarios (Scenario Analysis) in a Few Clicks in Visyond
         descr: >-
           Create and visually compare scenarios (i.e. Budget vs. Actual) on the fly, during meetings or presentations without depending on experts.
         file: /img/2019-02 Scenario Analysis.png
         title: Answer ‘What-if’ questions anywhere in real time
       - alt: >-
-          Know Which Cells Change Between Scenarios with Waterfall Analysis in Visyond
+          Financial Modeling Software - Know Which Cells Change Between Scenarios with Waterfall Analysis in Visyond
         descr: Know exactly which cells change between scenarios and by how much with Waterfall analysis.
         file: /img/2019-02 Scenarios Waterfall Analysis.png
         link: ''
         title: Quickly identify which cells change between scenarios
       - alt: >-
-          Run Impact (Tornado) Analysis in Seconds in Visyond
+          Financial Modeling Software - Run Impact (Tornado) Analysis in Seconds in Visyond
         descr: >-
           Know which input cells have the greatest impact on important output. cells.